-- Taxes on real property (land and improvements), including property value taxes and parcel taxes, as well as grants in lieu of taxes (neither the federal or provincial governments pay property taxes directly, but each pays grants in lieu of taxes on some of their properties) [see Fact Sheet #10 and #11 for further information on property assessment and taxation]; - Fees and charges for services, including such things as fees for use of local government facilities, fees for services such as water or sewer, and fees in relation to various regulatory activities, such as inspection and permitting; - Development Cost Charges support the cost of infrastructure needed to service future development and include development cost charges, latecomer agreements, development works agreements, and parkland acquisition charges; and - Transfers or grants from other governments, which include both conditional and unconditional grants.
+- Taxes on real property (land and improvements), including property value taxes and parcel taxes, as well as grants in lieu of taxes (neither the federal or provincial governments pay property taxes directly, but each pays grants in lieu of taxes on some of their properties) [see Fact Sheets #10 and #11 for further information on property assessment and taxation]; - Fees and charges for services, including such things as fees for use of local government facilities, fees for services such as water or sewer, and fees in relation to various regulatory activities, such as inspection and permitting; - Developer contributions that help towards the cost of infrastructure needed to service future development, and may include development cost charges, latecomer agreements, development works agreements, and parkland acquisition charges; and - Transfers or grants from other governments, which include both conditional and unconditional grants.
 Conditional transfers are payments to local governments that are restricted in some way, generally with respect to the use of the funding (e.g., funding must be used towards a specific project or program).
 Unconditional transfers do not have such restrictions, and local governments may choose where the funding will be used.
-The largest unconditional grant programs are the Small Community Grants, Traffic Fine Revenue Sharing, and the Peace River MOU.
+The largest unconditional grant programs are the Small Community Grants and Traffic Fine Revenue Sharing.